-The first page of the income tax return for individuals (Form Wizard) consists of several questions.
-Your return is customised according to your answers to these questions.

-These questions are discussed very briefly below.
-For further details, please refer to the applicable sections in this guide.

-• If you are registered for eFiling you can customise your own return on the eFiling website.
+- a) The first page of the income tax return for individuals (Form Wizard) consists of several questions.
+Your return is customised according to your answers to these questions. - b) From the 2025 YOA onwards, a separate form wizard will display for non-residents to customise the ITR12 return based on the type of RSA sourced income received for the year of assessment. - e) These questions are discussed very briefly below.
+For further details, please refer to the applicable sections in this guide. - f) If you are registered for eFiling you can customise your own return on the eFiling website. - g) If you contact SARS for assistance you will have to answer the mandatory questions to enable the SARS official to customise your return.

-the official Filing Season published on the website www.sars.gov.za"

-• If you contact SARS for assistance you will have to answer the mandatory questions to enable the SARS agent to customise your return.

-3.1 STANDARD QUESTIONS
+3.1 STANDARD QUESTIONS ON FORM WIZARD